vmipfdr/GA-Game-Project-1/lib/carponentstriva.md

 5. Index 0.
 Although there had been powerful cars built up to this point, it is the 1964 Pontiac GTO, which is recognized as the first true Muscle car.
 With an advertising and marketing campaign stating the facts, the midsize Pontiac Tempest/LeMans could be optioned with the GTO package, featuring a 389ci Tri-power (3-dual carburetors) engine, dual exhaust and hood scoops.

 6. Index 3.
-Toyota is the worlds largest automaker followed by General Motors who just recently ranked ahead of Volkswagen Group.
+As of 2015, Toyota is the worlds largest automaker followed by General Motors who just recently ranked ahead of Volkswagen Group.
 The Toyota Corolla remains the best selling car in the world with 1.02 million units sold.

 7. Index 3.
 Gulf opened up the first station in Pittsburg, PA in 1913.